Man with knife stabs at least 10 on Tokyo train, starts fire

-TOKYO (AP) — A man brandishing a knife on a Tokyo commuter train car on Sunday stabbed several passengers before setting a fire, police said.
+TOKYO (AP) — A man brandishing a knife on a Tokyo commuter train on Sunday stabbed several passengers before starting a fire, police said.

 NHK public television said at least 10 passengers were injured, including one seriously.

-The attacker, only identified as a man in his 20s, was arrested on the spot and is being investigated, NHK said.
+The attacker, only identified as a man in his 20s, was arrested on the spot and was being investigated on suspicion of attempted murder, NHK said.
+His motive was not immediately known.

 Tokyo police officials said the attack happened inside the Keio train near the Kokuryo station.